MidnightXPh4nt0m/profile-card-creator/README.md

 - [x] Add bootstrap to the project
 - [x] Create details form for editing card details
 - [x] Create a Preview component to see the live preview
-- [ ] Build and publishing the project
+- [x] Build and publishing the project
 - [ ] Add feauters

-I glad to recieve pull request's.
+I glad to recieve pull requests and new feauters you add them.